 We are a flexible expertise organisation in comparison to to more traditional hierarchal public administration.
 We are a fluid organisation with no sections or departments, but around 70 teams with designated mandates and the teams are delegated authority for products, processes and quality.

 The director general and five directors constitute the executive management and eleven Assistent directors make up the operations management.

 - License management

-- Technology and coexistence
+- Technology, analysis and coexistence

-- Analysis and data management
+- Organisation, IT and data management

 - Framework and governance